Quantcast

 Magic Kingdom:

-Walt Disney Railroad, Enchanted Tiki Room, Tom Sawyer Island, Country Bear Jamboree, Hall of Presidents, Tomorrowland Transit Authority, Carousel of Progress
+Walt Disney World Railroad, Enchanted Tiki Room, Tom Sawyer Island, Country Bear Jamboree, Hall of Presidents, Tomorrowland Transit Authority, Carousel of Progress

 Epcot: